 - A hotel room with a bedroom closed off from the living area is also a huge plus.

 - This way, you can talk with your spouse or watch a movie after the kids go to bed.

 - Some hotels do provide a crib, so make sure to ask about it when booking the room.

 Remember, our children are adaptable, capable, and strong!
 Have fun and make special family memories!

-When you get home, immediately return to your home time zone and get back into your typical daily and nightly routine.
+When you get home, immediately return to your home time zone and your typical daily and nightly routines.
 What happens on vacation stays on vacation!
 After about 3 days, everyone will be adjusted.
 You’ve got this!